 The next question you’re probably asking is what causes dog anxiety?
 And why are some dogs more anxious than others?

-The answer to this question lies in a dog’s genetics and what it had been bred for over the centuries.
-Although dogs are now our friends, companions, and family members, in the past they were used for hunting, security, and farmwork.
+The answer to this question lies in a dog’s genetics and what it has been bred for over the centuries.
+Although dogs are now our friends, companions, and family members, they were used for hunting, security, and farmwork.

 Here are some examples of the original purposes for dog breeds:

 - Bull Terriers: Bear-baiting and Dogfighting